mike99mac/minimy-mike99mac/README.md

 # minimy
-Simple nlu based voice assistant framework
+Minimy is a simple NLU-based voice assistant framework.
+It is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy

 ## Overview
 The goal of this project is to provide a run-time environment which facilitates the development of